Storm Watch: New Snowfall, Timing Projections Released For Two-Day Event

 Brand-new snowfall projections have increased for a long-duration storm that will last over the span of parts of two days.

-The storm will arrive from west to east early Thursday afternoon, Feb.
-18, and continue into Friday afternoon, Feb.
+The storm will arrive from west to east starting Thursday morning, Feb.
+18, and continuing into Friday afternoon, Feb.
 19, with the potential for moderate to heavy snowfall and a brief wintry mix, the National Weather Service said.

 Widespread 3 to 5 inches is forecast by Thursday night, with an additional 1 to 3 inches possible tonight into Friday, for a total of 4 to 8 inches, the National Weather Service said in a statement issued Thursday morning.